levibostian/levi.earth/content/freelance/howfactory.md

 **The iOS app** gives the ability for users to view processes online or offline.

-## What technologies, tools, libraries did you use to build the app?
+## What technologies, tools, libraries did I use to build the app?

+Android:

+* Kotlin programming language (~60% of codebase is Kotlin.
+Started with 100% Java)
 * Retrofit
 * Eventbus
 * Realm-java
 * RxJava
-* Kotlin programming language (~60% of codebase is Kotlin)
 * Shutter-Android

+iOS:

+* Swift 3
+* Alamofire
+* RxSwift/RxCocoa
+* Realm-swift
+* ObjectMapper
+* Mac

 ## Technically, what is impressive about the app?